fair-transformer-gan/fair-transformer-gan.github.io/index.md

 # A Generative Model to Mitigate Bias in data

 As AI and machine learning models become more ubiquitous in our daily lives, it is crucial that we scrutinize the datasets used to train them to avoid perpetuating biases.
-This is particularly important since ML models are increasingly being used to make critical decisions that impact people's lives, such as predicting recidivism, medical prioritization, mortgage approvals, and career advancement.
+This is particularly important since Machine Learning (ML) models are increasingly being used to make critical decisions that impact people's lives, such as predicting recidivism, medical prioritization, mortgage approvals, and career advancement.

 To tackle this issue, our team at UC Berkeley embarked on a Capstone Project with the goal of generating synthetic training data that would minimize biases linked to ptorected attributes.
 Protected attribute are qualities or characteristics that by law, cannot be discriminated against (Ex: race, gender, nationality, etc.)